electron/electronjs.org-old/data/blog/electron-6-0.md

 Folks using `electron-osx-sign` to codesign their Electron app shouldn't have to make any changes to their build logic.
-If you're codesigning your app with custom scripts, you should ensure that the two new Helper applications are correctly codesigned.
+If you're codesigning your app with custom scripts, you should ensure that the three new Helper applications are correctly codesigned.

-In order to package your application correctly with these two new helpers you need to be using `electron-packager@14.0.4` or higher.
+In order to package your application correctly with these new helpers you need to be using `electron-packager@14.0.4` or higher.
 If you are using `electron-builder` you should follow [this issue](https://github.com/electron-userland/electron-builder/issues/4104) to track support for these new helpers.

 ## Breaking Changes